Cloudy030/cs551q_solo/README.md

   - Video Game rank

 Data visual components are implemented in the web application.
-- Dashboard pie graph
+- Dashboard pie graph for showing the proportion of registered account types
+- Dashboard bar graph for showing the number of orders made by each customer
-- Comparison bar graph
+- Comparison bar graph for comparing sales of two video games

 Authentication system is implemented in the web application.
 - Login and registration system